Integrated Airborne and In-Situ Measurements over Land-Fast Ice near Barrow, AK.

 Abstract:During March of 2014, the Naval Research Laboratory and the Cold Regions Research and Engineering Laboratory collected an integrated set of airborne and in-situ measurements over two areas of floating, but land-fast ice near the coast of Barrow, AK.
 The near-shore site was just north of Point Barrow, and the “offshore” site was ~ 20 km east of Point Barrow.
 The in-situ data provided ground-truth for airborne measurements from a scanning LiDAR (Riegl Q 560i), digital photogrammetry (Applanix DSS-439) and a snow radar procured from the Center for Remote Sensing of Ice Sheets of the University of Kansas.
 The objective of the survey was to aid our understanding of the use of the airborne data to calibrate/validate Cryosat-2 data.

 Sampling size or “footprint” plays a critical role in the attempt to compare in-situ measurements with airborne (or satellite) measurements.
 Thus the in-situ data were arranged to minimize aliasing.
-Ground measurements were collected along transects a sites generally consisting of a 2 km long profile of Magnaprobe and EM31 measurements with periodic boreholes.
-A 60 m x 400 m swath of Magnaprobe measurements was centered on this profile.
+Ground measurements were collected along transects at both sites consisting of a 2 km long profile of snow depth and ice thickness measurements with periodic boreholes.
+A 60 m x 400 m swath of snow depth measurements was centered on this profile.

 Comparisons and processing methodology will be shown.
 The results of this ground-truth experiment will inform our analysis of grids of airborne data collected over areas of sea-ice illuminated by Cryosat-2.